How to Break up Concrete by Hand

-Let it be said that breaking concrete is never an easy project.
-While it is possible to rent a concrete breaker or hydraulic jackhammer from home improvement stores like Home Depot or from rental yards, this can get expensive.
-And wielding the breaker can, itself, be a tough task.
-That is why many homeowners choose to break their concrete in a more leisurely fashion with a sledgehammer.
+Breaking concrete is never an easy project.
+While it is possible to rent a jackhammer from home improvement stores or rental yards, this can get expensive if the project drags on.
+Not only that, wielding the jackhammer itself can be a tough, physically demanding task.
+Instead, many homeowners choose to break their concrete in a more leisurely and less expensive fashion, using a sledgehammer.

 - Pry bar

 Dig out the soil, gravel, or other material from under the concrete, using a shovel and a pickax or mattock.
 Dig about 1 foot inward from the slab's edge, making a gap of 1 inch or so; the void does not need to be deep.
 A pickax or mattock is handy for cutting through roots, breaking up rock or shale, and scraping material out from under the slab.